cooperaj/rmwd-site/content/post/2022-11-25-s3-proxy-on-dokku/index.md

 ## Mastodon Migration

+{{<callout>}}
+If you've used [my guide](https://realmenweardress.es/2022/11/running-your-own-mastodon-instance/) to deploy a Dokku based Mastodon instance you will likely want to pull that repos updates as I have added some bits that redirect old links to the new location.
+{{</callout>}}

-This application/configuration was created with the intent to front files for [my Mastodon instance](https://social.n8e.dev) created using [this guide](https://realmenweardress.es/2022/11/running-your-own-mastodon-instance/).
-As I had been running this instance for a while already using the default Paperclip driver I had approximately 35GB of files to migrate and various configuration entries to change.
+As I have been running [my instance](https://social.n8e.dev) for a while already using the default Paperclip driver I had approximately 35GB of files to migrate and various configuration entries to change.
 Using [cybrespace's guide](https://github.com/cybrespace/cybrespace-meta/blob/master/s3.md) as the bulk of it I got to this set of commands.

-Optionally we clean up media files older than X days to minimise sync time with the storage.
+Optionally, we can clean up media files older than X days to minimise sync time with the storage.

 ```bash
 # On your Dokku server via SSH